joegreene/CS_121_Fall_2014/Weekly Work/Week 2/Resources/README.md

 ```

 Neither is better than the other, and is solely preferential on the programmer.
 Just make sure to stick with one, or at least some programming
 style standard, or else your code will look wonky and readers will have trouble understanding what you type.
+For my opinion though, I like
+using underscores for variables and functions identifiers and, when we deal with objects and classes later (in october), camel case.

 Here's a page with a little more description on it: http://programmers.stackexchange.com/questions/27264/naming-conventions-camelcase-versus-underscore-case-what-are-your-thoughts-ab